neofinancial/coverage-upload-action/README.md

 If you have an existing workflow that runs your tests you can just add the `Upload coverage` step at the end of that workflow.

-If you want this action to run for dependabot authored PRs add this optional field
+If you want to exclude certain authors from running this action update the ignoreUsers input as seen below

 ```
   ...